-Additionally, from the perspective of domestic violence, the panoply of violence and cruelty to which Guillermo subjected Ms. Ortega Rodriguez – physical and sexual abuse, intimidation, threats of death, and other harm – is highly consistent with the categories of abusive behaviors identified in the National Center on Domestic and Sexual Violence “Power and Control Wheel.”
+Additionally, from the perspective of domestic violence, the panoply of violence and cruelty to which Mateo subjected Ms. Stern – physical and sexual abuse, intimidation, threats of death, and other harm – is highly consistent with the categories of abusive behaviors identified in the National Center on Domestic and Sexual Violence “Power and Control Wheel.”
 Research shows that batterers commonly employ vicious tactics to establish and maintain control over their partners as they treat them like property, and which prevent those partners from exiting abusive relationships.
-Guillermo’s threats to disfigure Ms. Ortega Rodriguez with chemical agents is consistent with an alarming rise in acid attacks against women in Colombia.
-In fact, Columbia now has the world’s highest rate of attacks with chemical agents against women, “an inexpensive way to devastate a woman’s life” and a “barbaric form of human right violation.”
+Mateo’s threats to disfigure Ms. Stern with chemical agents is consistent with an alarming rise in acid attacks against women in Colombia.
+In fact, Colombia now has the world’s highest rate of attacks with chemical agents against women, “an inexpensive way to devastate a woman’s life” and a “barbaric form of human right violation.”
 “Many [in Colombia] feel that acid attacks are an extension of the culture’s traditional violence against women and the belief that woman are property.”
 Acid attacks against women are viewed by the perpetrators as a “show of power that men in hypermacho societies feel they possess over women.”
 The perpetrators are known to their victims: “they dated them, lived with them, married them.
 Then they left them, an offense for which the exes punished them for life.”

 The particular social groups of Colombian Women and Colombian Women in Domestic Relationships are defined with sufficient particularity

 The particularity requirement primarily addresses the question of “delineation” of a particular social group.
 The analysis focuses on whether a group is “defined by characteristics that provide a clear benchmark for determining who falls within the group,” which may be established if the “terms used to describe the group have commonly accepted definitions in the society.”
 Here, the terms “women” and “in a domestic relationship” are “informed by societal expectations about gender and subordination…” and a contextual evaluation of a country’s social and cultural restraints may be necessary.
-The Board consistently relies on various country conditions documents submitted on behalf of respondents, including the U.S. Department of State Human Rights Report, similar to the country conditions submitted on behalf of Ms. Ortega Rodriguez.
-The terms that define Ms. Ortega Rodriguez’s groups are clear and precise, as gender, nationality, and relationship status have commonly understood meanings that are unlikely to change when defined by different persons.
+The Board consistently relies on various country conditions documents submitted on behalf of respondents, including the U.S. Department of State Human Rights Report, similar to the country conditions submitted on behalf of Ms. Stern.
+The terms that define Ms. Stern’s groups are clear and precise, as gender, nationality, and relationship status have commonly understood meanings that are unlikely to change when defined by different persons.
 Although these groups are large, the size of a group does not preclude a particularity finding.
-Ms. Ortega Rodriguez’s groups are not amorphous because the defining terms – gender, nationality, and relationship status – provide adequate benchmarks for determining group memberships.
+Ms. Stern’s groups are not amorphous because the defining terms – gender, nationality, and relationship status – provide adequate benchmarks for determining group memberships.
 The boundaries are identifiable: Colombian women and Colombian women in domestic relationships are members, while men are not.

 The particular social groups of Colombian Women and Colombian Women in Domestic Relationships are socially distinct